Dear Fellow Congregants:

 First, let me introduce myself—I am David Kaufman, and I have the honor of serving as your Temple president for the next two years.
 As you know, Brian Mendelson is relocating to South Carolina for a new job and as president-elect, I am stepping up earlier than anticipated.
 I know you join me in wishing Brian all the best in his new position, and of course, for his many contributions and the leadership he provided to the Board of Trustees and to this Congregation over the past very eventful year.
 Brian, may the mezuzah for the doorpost of your new home that we gave you at the Annual Meeting remind you will always have a home at Congregation Ahavath Chesed.

 From the Board’s perspective, you can be assured that there will be a strong focus on improving communication with you, our congregation and most precious resource.
-We will continue to bring you up to date, clear and timely information through our various communication tools, and will share in supporting Rabbi’s theme for the year: JOY in everything that we do.
+We will continue to bring you up to date, clear and timely information through our various communication tools.

 You will constantly hear from me that “we are better when we do things together.”
 There is more work to do as we continue to build on the Community that we have: more programming, more worship and learning opportunities, more outreach, more maintenance and improvements to our facilities, and so on.
 I invite each of you to engage more with your Temple and find new ways to connect.
 We need your ideas, assistance, hands on support and financial contributions to make it all happen.